11 Hands-On Back to School Tips for Parents in 2019

-To reduce the shock impact the night before back to school routine kicks in, introduce the process gradually by shifting the evening routine.
+Introduce the process gradually by shifting the evening routine.
 Serve dinner earlier to coax children in from play sooner.
 Alter evening activities to invoke a calmer and more studious atmosphere, such as reading or drawing.
 Put regular bathtimes back on the schedule and start winding down at the same time every day.

 As you near the end of summer, back to school preparation is important to introduce into the evening routines.
 To ease pressure on busy mornings, preparing for back to school the night before is a real help.
 Try these ideas: